Wren6991/RISCBoy-180/notes.md

 ## RTL

-* SRAM controller:
-	* Implement 8-bit writes as RMW so UBn/LBn can be removed
 * RISCBoy display controller:
 	* Support 8 bits per clock (for use with 8080 instead of SPI)
 	* Support VGA output
-* APU:
-	* Go to mono output only
 * Review resettable flops and see if they can be made non-reset for better density/routing

 ## "Verification"